GenericMappingTools/pygmt/doc/install.rst

     installed, PyGMT does have some initial support for ``pandas.Series`` and ``pandas.DataFrame`` objects with Apache Arrow-backed arrays.
 Specifically, only uint/int/float dtypes are supported for now.
-Support for datetime and string Arrow dtypes are still works in progress.
+Support for datetime and string Arrow dtypes are still working in progress.
 For more details, see `issue #2800 <https://github.com/GenericMappingTools/pygmt/issues/2800>`__.

 Installing GMT and other dependencies